Prof. Dr. Marius Kloft

 Since 2017 Marius Kloft has been a professor of computer science at TU Kaiserslautern, Germany.
 Previously, he was an adjunct faculty member of the University of Southern California (09/2018-03/2019), an assistant professor at HU Berlin (2014-2017) and a joint postdoctoral fellow (2012-2014) at the Courant Institute of Mathematical Sciences and Memorial Sloan-Kettering Cancer Center, New York, working with Mehryar Mohri, Corinna Cortes, and Gunnar Rätsch.
 From 2007-2011, he was a PhD student in the machine learning program of TU Berlin, headed by Klaus-Robert Müller.
 He was co-advised by Gilles Blanchard and Peter L. Bartlett, whose learning theory group at UC Berkeley he visited from 10/2009 to 10/2010.
 In 2006, he received a master in mathematics from the University of Marburg with a thesis in algebraic geometry.

-Marius Kloft is interested in theory and algorithms of statistical machine learning and its applications, especially in statistical genetics and chemical engineering.
+Marius Kloft is interested in theory and algorithms of statistical machine learning and its applications, especially in statistical genetics, mechanical engineering, and chemical process engineering.
 He has been working on, e.g., multiple kernel learning, transfer learning, anomaly detection, extreme classification, and adversarial learning.
 He co-organized workshops on these topics at NIPS 2010, 2013, 2014, 2017, ICML 2016, and Dagstuhl 2018.
 His dissertation on Lp-norm multiple kernel learning was nominated by TU Berlin for the Doctoral Dissertation Award of the German Chapter of the ACM (GI).
-In 2014, he received the Google Most Influential Papers 2013 Award.
+He received the Google Most Influential Papers Award and the DFG Emmy-Noether Career Award.